Federal Student Loan Debt Relief

 Borrowers can check their student aid history, including loan balances and Pell Grant status, by logging into their account at Federal Student Aid.

-In addition to loan forgiveness, the Student Loan Debt Relief Plan provided a final extension of the student loan repayment pause until December 31, 2022 (which was subsequently extended until 60 days after the implementation of the debt relief program or resolution of the litigation but no later than June 30, 2023) and announced plans for proposed regulations to create a new federal income-driven repayment plan option that would, for qualified borrowers, reduce monthly payments, provide limited loan forgiveness after 10 years, and cover the accumulation of unpaid monthly interest.
+In addition to loan forgiveness, the Student Loan Debt Relief Plan provided a final extension of the student loan repayment pause until December 31, 2022 (which was subsequently extended until 60 days after the implementation of the debt relief program or resolution of the litigation but no later than 60 days after June 30, 2023) and announced plans for proposed regulations to create a new federal income-driven repayment plan option that would, for qualified borrowers, reduce monthly payments, provide limited loan forgiveness after 10 years, and cover the accumulation of unpaid monthly interest.

 Federal Student Aid One-Time Student Loan Debt Relief - New information including the Application and After you Apply